d12frosted/elpa-mirror/melpa/buffer-env-readme.txt

     (add-hook 'hack-local-variables-hook 'buffer-env-update)

-This way, any buffer potentially affected by directory-local variables will also be affected by buffer-env.
+In this way, any buffer potentially affected by directory-local variables will also be affected by buffer-env.
 It is nonetheless possible to call `buffer-env-update' interactively or add it only to specific major-mode hooks.